wakeuplabs-io/arbitrum-sdk/README.md

 }
 ```

-For more detailed usage examples and API references, please refer to the [Arbitrum SDK documentation](https://docs.arbitrum.io/sdk).
+For more detailed usage examples and API references, please refer to the [Arbitrum Connect SDK documentation](https://docs.arbitrum.io/sdk).

 ## Running Integration Tests